 The spare embryos are then assessed in terms of their suitability to be cryopreserved for use, by the couple, in future cycles.

-The first ICSI baby was born in 1992 and subsequently many babies have been born through this technique.
+The first ICSI baby was born in 1992 and subsequently millions babies have been born through this technique.